Infineon/bluetooth-freertos/README.md

-﻿# WICED Bluetooth Host Stack solution (for FreeRTOS)
+﻿# AIROC&trade; Bluetooth&reg; Host Stack solution (for FreeRTOS)

 ## Overview
-WICED Bluetooth host stack solution includes bluetooth stack library, bluetooth controller firmware and platform/os porting layer.
-Bluetooth stack library is designed for embedded device, it consumes less RAM/ROM usage but still keeps high performance.
-With WICED Bluetooth API set, application developers can use them easily to create their own application.
+AIROC&trade; Bluetooth&reg; host stack solution includes Bluetooth&reg; stack library,
+Bluetooth&reg; controller firmware and platform/os porting layer.
+Bluetooth&reg; stack library is designed for embedded device, it consumes less RAM/ROM usage but still keeps high performance.
+With AIROC&trade; Bluetooth&reg; API set, application developers can use them easily to create their own application.
 The porting layer is implemented by CYHAL and CY_RTOS_AL (Hardware/Operation System Adaptation Layer), hence it can adapt to Cypress platforms, and easy to port to other vendor's platform.